anchit-nishant/Google-AI-media-gen/README.md

 3. Set up your Google Cloud environment:
    - Create or select a Google Cloud project
    - Enable the necessary APIs: Vertex AI, Cloud Storage, and Cloud Firestore, Cloud Build, Cloud Run and Artifact Registry.
    - Create a Firestore database in Native mode.
-The application is configured to use a database with the ID `media-gen-db`.
+Use that database ID in `.env` file.
    - Authenticate with `gcloud auth application-default login`

 4. Configure your environment variables (in a `.env` file or directly):